khaudio/creature_adventures/Rules.md

 There are multiple tiers of creatures, and some have unique abilites.

-## **Attribute Points**

 Creatures have three attributes: `HP`, `Attack`, and `Defense`.
-Once assigned, attributes cannot be reassigned, with the exception of the three temporary points provided by the `Sigil of Power`.

-### **HP**
+## **HP**

 Hit points available for each creature.
 Each creature has a maximum `HP` value.
 When a creature's `HP` reaches zero, it is unavailable during battle and must be revived.
-All creatures begin the game with 10 `HP`.
-Assigning an `Attribute Point` raises the maximum `HP` by 2.

-### **Attack**
+## **Attack**

-The base damage a creature does to another creature's HP in battle.
+The physical damage a creature does to another creature's HP in battle.
+Physical damage is negated by the defending creature's `Defense` value.
+All other damage types ignore defense and do damage to HP directly.

-### **Defense**
+## **Defense**

-The base defense value used to mitigate damage done by the aggressor's `Attack` value; i.e., if a creature strikes for 4 damage, and the defender's `Defense` is 3, it will sustain 1 damage to its `HP` when the attack is deflected.
+The base defense value used to mitigate physical damage done by the aggressor's `Attack` value; i.e., if a creature strikes for 4 damage, and the defender's `Defense` is 3, it will sustain 1 damage to its `HP` when attacked.
+Defense value does not protect against poison or other non-physical damage.

 ## **Wild Creatures**

 Wild creatures are encountered when crossing `Wilderness` tiles on the game board.
 They can be defeated or caught.
-Catching a wild creature awards 2 EXP points, while defeating it yields a single EXP point.

-When a creature is caught, a player can choose to either discard the new creature, or keep it to replace one of the three in their hand.  `Attribute Points` from the discarded creature are lost and do not transfer (except for those granted by the `Sigil of Power`).
+When a creature is caught, a player can choose to either discard the new creature, or keep it to replace one of the three in their hand.

-# Levels and EXP

-All players begin the game at level 1.
-Whenever a creature is defeated in battle, players gain 1 EXP.
-When enough EXP is gained, players gain a level.
-Maximum level is 5.
-Each time a level is gained, players are awarded `Attribute Points` that can be assigned to any creature or traded for `Artifacts`.
-EXP is awarded following all victorious battles, including ones with wild creatures.
-The maximum `Attribute Points` that a player can earn is 15.

-- Level 1

-    1 `Attribute Point` given to players to begin game

-- Level 2 (Requires 3 EXP at Level 1)

-    2 `Attribute Points` earned

-- Level 3 (Requires 4 EXP at Level 2)

-    3 `Attribute Points` earned

-- Level 4 (Requires 6 EXP at Level 3)

-    4 `Attribute Points` earned

-- Level 5 (Requires 8 EXP at Level 4)

-    5 `Attribute Points` earned

 # Combat